 So, when you apply for an SBA loan, you’ll likely be applying to a government entity and a financial institution.
-And both will have high standards for borrowers—which they’ll put to use as they evaluate the huge amount of information you provide through your SBA loan application.
+And both will have high standards for borrowers—which they’ll reference as they evaluate the huge amount of information you provide through your SBA loan application.

-Luckily, we’re here to help.
-We’ll break down the SBA loan application into five easy and manageable steps—and explain all of the details you need to understand along the way.
+Luckily, we’re breaking down the SBA loan application into five simple steps—and explain all of the details you need to understand along the way.

 How to Apply for an SBA Loan in 5 Steps

 The SBA Loan Application Process in 5 Simple Steps

 Applying for an SBA loan can be intimidating and time-consuming, but the effort is worth the end result—SBA loans are some of the best financing options with their with low interest rates, long terms, and high loan amounts.
 Following these steps will help you learn how to get an SBA loan by submitting the best SBA loan application possible.

 Step 1: Choose Which SBA Loan Program to Apply For

 The first step in the SBA loan application process is choosing one of the three main types of SBA loans: